 Interior Walls: A homeowner attempted to use a silicone-based product to seal a gap near a painted wall.
 The silicone repelled the paint, resulting in a patchy and inconsistent finish.
 The area had to be removed, cleaned and repainted entirely.

-Here are some excellent alternatives to pure silicone caulking that are suitable for use near painted surfaces, including those with a durable sealant component:
+Here are some excellent alternatives to pure silicone caulking that are suitable for use near painted surfaces:

 Acrylic Latex Caulk: